KhalidElSayed/android_instacam/README.md

 Introduction
 ============

-InstaCam, Instagram alike application for realtime photographing manipulation.
-Unlike Instagram, InstaCam allows user to adjust color filters in realtime with use of OpenGL ES 2.0 external textures.
-This allows camera preview to be rendered on screen using regular OpenGL ES 2.0 GLSL shaders and in return make it possible to adjust image in realtime.
+InstaCam, sort of a Instagram alike application for realtime photographing manipulation.
+Unlike Instagram, InstaCam allows user to adjust color filters in realtime with use of OpenGL ES 2.0 external OES textures.
+This allows camera preview to be rendered on screen using regular OpenGL ES 2.0 GLSL shaders and in return make it possible to apply image filters in realtime.
+While at the same time it's somewhat easy task to maintain same shader code as RenderSctipt implementation for final picture saving.

-Unlike most of the other applications this one will not end up to the Play Market soonish.
-Mainly for reason I'm using API level 15+ requirement and the whole project is more of an exercise for beefing one's knowledge on OpenGL external OES textures and RenderScript.
-Latter one is supposed to be used for final image constitution eventually.
+Application requires API 15+ so it ain't prime time for it yet but for ones with ICS update go get it at; http://play.google.com/store/apps/details?id=fi.harism.instacam .

 License
 =======